Error-correcting neural networks for semi-Lagrangian advection in the level-set method

-\Cref{fig:Overview} provides a simplified description of how $\mathcal{F}_{c,f}(\cdot)$ interacts with the components of a conventional FPB solver.
+\Cref{fig:Overview} describes how $\mathcal{F}_{c,f}(\cdot)$ interacts with a conventional FBP solver.
 The {\tt MLSemiLagrangian()} block is the main contribution of this research.
-First, this module gathers special \textit{data packets} from intermediate state information and {\tt SemiLagrangian()}-advected level-set values for grid nodes near the interface at time $t^n$.
+First, this module gathers \textit{data packets} from intermediate state information and {\tt SemiLagrangian()}-advected level-set values for grid nodes near the interface at time $t^n$.
 Next, a custom subroutine preprocesses these packets and routes them to $\mathcal{F}_{c,f}(\cdot)$ for evaluation.
 Finally, $\mathcal{F}_{c,f}(\cdot)$ yields improved local estimations to $\phi_c^{n+1}(\vv{x})$ that are subsequently re-integrated to the {\tt SemiLagrangian()} computations.
-The advection algorithm within the {\tt MLSemiLagrangian()} method is iterative and involves successive mesh coarsening and refining steps until $\mathcal{G}_c^{n+1}$ converges (see \href{https://www.sciencedirect.com/science/article/pii/S002199911630242X\#se0050}{Section 3.2} in \cite{Mirzadeh;etal:16:Parallel-level-set}).
+The advection algorithm within the {\tt MLSemiLagrangian()} method is iterative and involves successive mesh coarsening and refining steps until $\mathcal{G}_c^{n+1}$ converges (see Section \href{https://www.sciencedirect.com/science/article/pii/S002199911630242X\#se0050}{3.2} in \cite{Mirzadeh;etal:16:Parallel-level-set}).
 For efficiency, we cache the machine-learning-corrected level-set values from the first iteration.
 Then, we \textit{merge} them with the proposed numerical estimations before each re-gridding operation.
-Besides the {\tt MLSemiLagrangian()} unit, our framework includes a selective reinitialization function that masks out and protects a portion of the enhanced trajectory from the perturbations emerging when solving \cref{eq:Reinitialization}. \Cref{fig:Overview} also depicts an \textit{alternating mechanism} between standard advection and machine-learning-induced transport.
-Such a mechanism is fundamental to counteract the lack of physical constraints in $\mathcal{F}_{c,f}(\cdot)$ and regularize the adjusted level set values next to $\Gamma_c^n$.
-The following sections present how all these elements interplay in our hybrid advection system in more detail.
+In addition to the {\tt MLSemiLagrangian()} unit, our framework includes a selective reinitialization function that masks out and protects a portion of the enhanced trajectory from the perturbations arising when solving \cref{eq:Reinitialization}.
+As in \cite{Mirzadeh;etal:16:Parallel-level-set}, we integrate \cref{eq:Reinitialization} using a second-order accurate TVD-RK scheme \cite{Shu;Osher:88:Efficient-Implementa} with explicit, adaptive time-stepping and a Godunov discretization with quadratic interface localization in space \cite{Min;Gibou:07:A-second-order-accur}. \Cref{fig:Overview} also depicts an \textit{alternating mechanism} between standard advection and machine-learning-induced transport.
+Such a mechanism is fundamental to (1) counteract the lack of physical constraints in $\mathcal{F}_{c,f}(\cdot)$ and (2) regularize the adjusted level set values next to $\Gamma_c^n$.
+The following sections detail how all these elements interplay within our hybrid advection system.